remixz/react-fiction/README.md

     return (
       <div>
         <Passage>
           The room is now illuminated.
-You've turned on this light {room.data.visited} times.
+You have turned on this light {room.data.visited} times.
         </Passage>

         <Link to='room-1'> Turn off light </Link>